 Capabilities described below result in the more efficient use of NASA's facilities.
-Where it is determined not to utilize an item, the proposal should include the rationale for its omission.
-Explanations are particularly important in Step 2 proposals.
+Where it is determined not to use an item, the proposal should include the rationale for its omission.
+Explanations are particularly important in Concept Study Report (CSR).
 Networks to which each item is applicable are noted following the subsection's title.